isw-kudos/huddo-docs/docs/boards/howto/attaching-files/index.md

 ![Boards](../../../assets/images/boards-logo.jpg){ style="float: right" width=200 }

-Huddo Boards allows files under `20mb` to be attached to cards directly.
+Huddo Boards allows files under `50MB` to be attached to cards directly.

 Anyone who has access to view the card will be able to view and download the attachment.

+!!! tip
-> This feature can be disabled organisation wide by an administrator if desired.
+    This feature can be disabled organisation wide by an administrator if desired.

 ### Office 365 (OneDrive) & HCL Connections (Files)